-Point Predictive provides insight into auto lending fraud risk through the combination of a unique data consortium and artificial intelligence (AI)-powered models.
+Point Predictive provides insight into auto lending fraud risk through the combination of our proprietary data repository and artificial intelligence (AI)-powered models.
 These insights are delivered through a real-time solution called Auto Fraud Manager (AFM).
 Key definitions in the Fair Credit Reporting Act (FCRA) limit the use of the AFM score; while it can be used to reduce stipulations and direct underwriting activities, it cannot be used to make credit decisions.

 With the introduction of AutoPass™, an FCRA-compliant, application-level fraud score, that has changed.
 Auto lenders can now use AutoPass to increase automation resulting in increased loan pull-through and increased portfolio profitability.